Staffing: Ms C Fyfe (Subject Leader) and Mr J Foster (Performing Arts Learning Assistant)

 Drama can be hugely influential for students.
 The Drama Department at Bury Church of England High School works hard to establish a warm, supportive, mutually respectful learning environment in which students can develop self-awareness, confidence and self-control.
 We use Drama to raise self-esteem, build a positive self-image and promote assertiveness.
 We challenge prejudices and actively promote social, moral and spiritual values.
 Students develop their speaking and listening skills as well as learning how to express themselves physically.
-We encourage students to work outside their friendship groups, breaking down barriers through cooperation and negotiation.
+We encourage students to work outside their friendship groups, breaking down barriers through cooperation and negotiation and learning to work collaboratively.
 This empowers them to become independent, creative learners, developing skills that will support their learning throughout the curriculum and enable them to become well-rounded, confident citizens.

 Key Stage 3

 Year 7 and 8 – 1 lesson per fortnight

 Our Drama schemes of work in Years 7 and 8 have a very practical focus.